We are in the business of building successful futuresTM

 Yes we do.
 The College of Business Career and Placement Office helps students and alumni find internships and employment.
 The office is located in Dwire Hall, room 301.
 More information can be found here.

-Graduate students are expected to write clearly and concisely with correct punctuation and grammar.
-You'll also be expected to have a strong knowledge of Microsoft Office including Excel, Word, and PowerPoint.
+Graduate students are expected to be proficient with word processing and spreadsheet programs including Microsoft Word, Excel and PowerPoint.
 If a student is deficient in any of these skills, it is their responsibility to mitigate the deficiency before enrolling in the program.

 "The Distance MBA was a perfect fit.
 I could work full-time and be a full-time student.
 Great interaction with both professors and other students."